 In general, a lacrimal gland tumor is rare.
 About half of lacrimal gland tumors are benign, and half are malignant.
 Malignant epithelial tumors of the lacrimal gland account for 2% of all orbital (eye socket) tumors.
-AdCC is the most frequent epithelial orbital cancer, accounting for approximately 50% of malignant lacrimal gland tumors and 25% of all lacrimal gland tumors.
+Adenoid cystic carcinoma (AdCC) is the most frequent epithelial orbital cancer, accounting for approximately 50% of malignant lacrimal gland tumors and 25% of all lacrimal gland tumors.

 Survival rates depend on several factors, including the type and subtype of lacrimal gland tumor.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 The five-year survival rate of people with AdCC is estimated to be 50%, while the 15-year survival rate is estimated to be 25%.

 Cancer survival statistics should be interpreted with caution.
+Estimates are based on data from many cases of this type of tumor in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with a lacrimal gland tumor.
-Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of a lacrimal gland tumor.
+Because the survival statistics are measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of a lacrimal gland tumor.
 Learn more about understanding statistics.

 Source: DeAngelis, Dan, MD, FRCS, "Lacrimal Gland Tumors," http://reference.medscape.com/article/1210619-overview.
 Updated August 2, 2013.